awsdocs/amazon-route53-docs/doc_source/domain-delete.md

    + noreply@domainnameverification\.net – for TLDs registered by our registrar associate, Gandi\.

    To determine who the registrar is for your TLD, see [Domains That You Can Register with Amazon Route 53](registrar-tld-list.md)\.

+1. When you receive the verification email, choose the link in the email, and either approve or reject the request to delete the domain\.
 **Important**
-The registrant contact must follow the instructions in the email, or we must cancel the deletion request as required by ICANN\.
+The registrant contact must follow the instructions in the email, or we must cancel the deletion request after five days as required by ICANN\.

    You'll receive another email when your domain has been deleted\.
 To determine the current status of your request, see [Viewing the Status of a Domain Registration](domain-view-status.md)\.

 1. Delete the records in the hosted zone for the deleted domain, and then delete the hosted zone\.
-After you delete the hosted zone, Route 53 will stop billing you the monthly charge for a hosted zone\.
+After you delete the hosted zone, Route 53 stops billing you the monthly charge for a hosted zone\.
 For more information, see the following documentation:

    + [Deleting Records](resource-record-sets-deleting.md)